|

 As you can see from the lists above, Xanax and weed have a similar effect on the brain and nervous system, which is one reason people may want to try to mix them.
 It’s normal to think that if either of them is helpful to your anxiety, using them together would be even more helpful.
 However, it’s never a good idea to combine any type of medication or drug, prescribed or otherwise, without a doctor’s approval.

 In the case of Xanax and marijuana, using them together can make anxiety worse.
 This is because, in high doses, both marijuana and Xanax can cause symptoms such as rapid heart rate, feelings of paranoia, feelings of anxiety, and heightened irritability.
-When you’re using the two together, you’re essentially doing a “doubling up” that can cause the same effects.
+When you’re using the two together, you’re essentially “doubling up,” which can cause the same effects.
+In severe cases, you may experience psychosis, dissociation, intensified depression, and even suicidal ideation.

 Beyond the physical dangers, using marijuana and Xanax together can be a sign of a larger addiction problem.
 For example, someone may have noticed that when they smoke marijuana, they’re calmer and experience less intense anxiety symptoms.
 But maybe then the anxiety levels or frequency of panic attacks increases.
 They seek help from a doctor and are prescribed Xanax.
 At first, they take it just as needed, but then it starts becoming an every-other-day or everyday habit.
-If at some point the Xanax starts having less of an effect, the person may try to use it in conjunction with marijuana to get a stronger effect.
+If, at some point, the Xanax starts having less of an effect, the person may try to use it in conjunction with marijuana to get a stronger effect.
+Trying to stop the substance can lead to serious withdrawal symptoms, such as anxiety rebound, insomnia, irritability, and even seizures.

-It doesn’t take long for a substance abuse habit to develop and start to get out of control.
+It doesn’t take long for a substance abuse habit to develop and start to get out of control, and Xanax especially has a high dependency potential.
 If you find yourself taking more medication than prescribed to deal with your symptoms or are using Xanax together with marijuana, alcohol, or other prescription medications not approved by your doctor, it may indicate a developing substance abuse addiction.

 If you’re having difficulty controlling your anxiety symptoms or are currently mixing Xanax with other substances, it’s important to reach out for help.
-Talking with a trusted mental health care professional can help you better understand the roots of addiction, get back on track with managing anxiety symptoms, and provide you with more tools and resources for your mental health.
+Talking with a trusted mental health care professional who understands polydrug use can help you better understand the roots of addiction, get back on track with managing anxiety symptoms, and provide you with more tools and resources for your mental health.
+Detox programs can help you get sober, while cognitive behavioral therapy and support groups can help you learn coping skills and connect with others.

 At FHE Health, we know how difficult it can be to live with symptoms of anxiety and how hard it is to reach out for help when you think you might have a substance abuse problem.
 Our trained staff is ready to help answer your questions and give you more information on how we can help you take the first step toward a better life.